boazbk/tcs/lec_07_other_models.md

 }
 ~~~~

-In addition to the standard syntactic sugar, we assumed above we can make function calls to the function `EQUAL` that checks equality of two symbols as well as the finite function `ComputeM`  that corresponds to the transition function of the Turing machine.
+In addition to the standard syntactic sugar, we are also assuming in the above code that  we can make function calls to the function `EQUAL` that checks equality of two symbols as well as the finite function `ComputeM`  that corresponds to the transition function of the Turing machine.
 We can of course compute them (as any other finite function) using a NAND program.

 ### Simulating NAND++ programs with Turing machines